 Butler Outdoor Education Fund

-The Butler Conservation Fund sees the education of younger generations as a key element in the long-term protection of natural ecosystems.
+The Butler Conservation, Inc sees the education of younger generations as a key element in the long-term protection of natural ecosystems.
 Even children living in close proximity to the beauties of the natural environment often have little or no direct exposure to it.
 A sedentary lifestyle in which outdoor play has been supplanted by electronic media and other indoor entertainment has cut young people off from the spiritually and emotionally enriching experiences and learning opportunities provided by the natural world.
 In addition, the alarming epidemic of childhood obesity can be directly related to the lack of exercise and healthy aerobic activities.

 For these reasons, the Butler Outdoor Education Fund (BOEF) was created in 2011 to provide educational and recreational opportunities free of charge for school-age children, fostering and promoting the values of outdoor education and encouraging the responsible use, appreciation, and conservation of the natural environment.
 BOEF has established outdoor education programs in four of its “legacy geographies”—upstate New York, coastal South Carolina, Maine, and southern Chile.
 It also previously funded a small outdoor education program on the west coast of Scotland.
 These programs combine outdoor aerobic activity with lessons in ecology, geology, biology, and history, and in most cases are fully integrated into the curriculum of participating schools.
 BOEF’s hope is that these lessons and the enjoyment of outdoor recreation will last a lifetime and foster the creation of a new generation of environmental stewardship.